jasonwei20/jasonwei20.github.io/_pages/about.md

 I am currently an <a href="https://research.google/careers/ai-residency/" style="color:navy" target="_blank">AI Resident</a> at Google New York, working on natural language processing.

-I graduated with the AB from Dartmouth College in 2020.

 ------

 ### Selected Publications